2023/2024 Housing Residential Agreement

 Welcome!

 St. Clair County Community College Housing extends a warm welcome to all residents.
-Our housing offers residents the opportunity for personal growth through social, cultural and educational programming and community living.
+Our housing offers residents the opportunity for personal growth through social, cultural, and educational programming as well as community living.
 As residents begin their stay with us, we encourage thorough reading and understanding of the housing contract and the residential agreement policies.
 This documentation contains important information that will assist residents in having a successful and positive stay.

 Mission statement